 Policy consequences In accordance with the Counter Fraud Strategy.

 Legal consequences The NFI exercise is carried out under powers given to Audit Scotland for data matching included in the Criminal Justice and Licensing (Scotland) Act 2010.
-Disclosure of and results from data matching are specified in the Public Finance and Accountability (Scotland) Act 2000.
-Financial consequences None Personnel consequences None Social Inclusion consequences None Risk consequences Participation in the biennial NFI exercise mitigates fraud risk.
+Disclosure of and results from data matching are specified in section 26D of the Public Finance and Accountability (Scotland) Act

+Financial consequences None.

+Personnel consequences None.